tinyhippos/jWorkflow/README.md

     <script>
         var flow   = jsFlow();
     </script>

+### NodeJS

+    var jsFlow = require("jsFlow").jsFlow;
+    var flow   = jsFlow();

 ## Compability to jWorkflow

 jsFlow is 100% API compatible to jWorkflow.
-This means if you want to port one of your programs that used jWorkflow then you do not have to change your code.
+This means if you want to port one of your programs that used jWorkflow then you do not have to change your workflow definitions.
+The following calls will be placed in your environment and works as a wrapper.

+    jWorkflow; 									// helper object
+		jWorkflow.order( ); 				// invokes a jsFlow();
+    jWorkflow.order( fn ); 			// invokes a jsFlow().andThen( fn );
+    jWorkflow.order( fn,ctx ); 	// invokes a jsFlow().andThen( fn,ctx );

+### Webbrowser

 Simply put the following line into your page before the line where you load jsFlow.
+Your jWorkflow compatible code works now without any changes.

-    var JSFLOW_JWORKFLOW_API_COMPATIBLE_MODE = true;
+    window.JSFLOW_JWORKFLOW_API_COMPATIBLE_MODE = true;

+### NodeJS

-**Note:** `JSFLOW_JWORKFLOW_API_COMPATIBLE_MODE` must be available in the window object of your browser.
-API compability is always enabled for Nodejs environments.
-You simply have to wrap your require call like the following...
+NodeJs has the API compability always enabled.
+You simply have to write the following at your require call to use the jWorkflow Wrapper.

+		// var jsFlow = require("jsFlow").jsFlow;
 		var jWorkflow = require("jsFlow.js").jWorkflow;

 		jWorkflow.order( ... ).andThen( ... ).start( ... );

-The following calls will be available in your environment which creates the complete API compability.

-    jWorkflow; // is an empty helper object

-    jWorkflow.order( fn ); // same as jsFlow().andThen( fn );

 ## Usage